ritesh404/kudojs/docs/reader.md

 ## Reader

-The Reader monad represents a computation, which can read values from a shared environment, pass values from function to function, and execute sub-computations in a modified environment.
-It is also useful when it comes to dependency injections
+The `Reader` monad represents a computation that can read values from a shared environment, pass values from function to function, and execute sub-computations in a modified environment.
+It is also useful for dependency injection.

 **Implements:** <code>[Monad](https://github.com/fantasyland/fantasy-land#monad)</code>